-Has your New Year’s resolution fallen flat?
-Here’s to a delayed resolution to a new you: Resolve to drink more water.
-Sorry to spoil your anticipation of a good reason to drink more of anything else.
-Most of us do not drink enough water to keep our bodies well hydrated for the long haul of life.
-The Center for Disease Control and Prevention (CDC) has a great read on Water and Nutrition.
-Getting enough water is important for many functions in the body, but you don’t have to only get hydration from plain water.
-The CDC suggests that you can get fluids from high water content food that you eat, foods like melons, fruit and some vegetables.
-We all know there are many benefits to drinking water, see Kris Swartzendruber’s article on Water Health Benefits, but many of us may still fall short.
+Has your personal health goal to drink more water fallen flat?
+Let’s kick start this journey and recommit to drinking more water.
+Most of us do not drink enough water daily to keep our bodies well hydrated for the long haul of life, and as a result we miss out on the benefits of drinking water.
+The Center for Disease Control and Prevention (CDC) encourages the consumption of water to stay healthy, as getting enough water is important for many functions in the body.
+The good news is that you don’t have to only get hydration from plain water.
+The CDC suggests that you can get fluids and supplement your water intake from high water content food that you eat, like some fruit and vegetables.

 Tips to help increase water consumption